vhanla/zed-windows/README.md

 ![imagen](https://github.com/user-attachments/assets/789e412a-d7fb-47e5-a8ce-2d005946b399)

 TODO:
+- [x] Inject DLL to the Zed's Update Menu.
+- [x] Downloader and updater from the Update Checker

-[ ] Update and check zed availability on the System Environment PATH for easy access from command line.
+- [ ] Update and check zed availability on the System Environment PATH for easy access from command line.
-[ ] Context Menu shell handler for Windows File Explorer
+- [ ] Context Menu shell handler for Windows File Explorer